RedisLabs/redislabs-docs/content/modules/redisgears/jvm/install.md

 ## Install RedisGears and the JVM plugin

 If your cluster uses Redis Enterprise v6.0.12 or later, you only need to download the RedisGears package.
-The JVM plugin will install automatically if you make a `POST` request to the `/v2/modules` REST API endpoint.
+The JVM plugin installs automatically when you make a `POST` request to the `/v2/modules` REST API endpoint.

-After the install is complete, RedisGears will appear in the list of available modules on the Redis Enterprise admin console's **settings** and **create database** pages.
+After the install is complete, RedisGears will appear in the list of available modules on the **settings** and **create database** pages of the Redis Enterprise admin console.

 1. Download the RedisGears package from the [download center](https://redis.com/redis-enterprise-software/download-center/modules/).